marcocesarato/php-conventional-changelog/README.md

 ## Description

-Generate changelogs and release notes from a project's commit messages and metadata using php composer and automate versioning with semver.org and conventionalcommits.org
+Generate changelogs from a project's commit messages and metadata using composer and automate versioning with [semver](https://semver.org) and [conventional-commits](https://conventionalcommits.org).

+This package can generate changelog and release notes from committing history.
+It provides a command that can be run from the terminal, or using composer scripts, to generate a changelog file in markdown for the current project.

+The command may take parameters that define the releases of the project that will be considered to extract the changes from the git history to generate the file.
+The package uses a configuration system with that permit to customize the settings you may want to have your desired changelog generated.

 ### How to contribute